Hong Kong families despair as COVID-19 rules may separate them from children

 The government is building tens of thousands of new isolation units, with the help of the Chinese government, compounding worries families will be separated.

-Hong Kong has recorded over 80,000 infections and over 400 deaths since 2020, fewer than other major cities.
+Hong Kong has recorded over 80,000 infections and more than 400 deaths since 2020, fewer than other major cities.

 Spanish expatriate Veronica, who has lived in Hong Kong for nine years and also declined to give her last name, said she was distressed about the prospect of being separated from her three-month-old.